anima-libera/spine-lang/README.md

 A C compiler can compile the Spine compiler, and the Spine compiler can compile some very basic stuff into Linux x86-64 ELF binaries.

-The Spine compiler takes source code in its first command line argument.
-To compile everything in one go from compiling the Spine compiler to running the compiled version of the source code given to the Spine compiler, `run.sh <args...>` makes things easier.

-Invoke the Spine compiler with arguments `-c` and in-command-line source code, or `-f` and path to source file.
+The Spine compiler can be invoked with arguments `-c` and in-command-line source code, or `-f` and path to source file (multiple pieces of source code can be passed to the compiler, it will read the concatenation of them).

+The `run.sh` script compiles the Spine compiler, calls the Spine compiler to compile the Spine program, then runs the Spine program.
 For example, `sh run.sh -c "31 [d127-][dp 1+]w 10p"` should work.

+The `run.sh` also adds the Spine standard library to the beginning of the source code (see `src/)

 Currently accepted instructions are: